 Are you ready for energy savings?
-Enable our cloud-based energy analytics and dashboard for your Elvaco CMe3100 Gateway, to discover, measure and verify savings in the premises you manage.
+Enable our cloud-based energy analytics and energy monitoring dashboard for your Elvaco CMe3100 Gateway, to discover, measure and verify savings in the premises you manage.
 The CMe3100 is a ready to use DIN-mounted M-Bus Gateway for centralizing all information from metering and measurement devices deployed in the field.
 The CMe3100 can send meter values to Wattics for advanced analysis using its FTP push function.

 It is assumed that your CMe3100 already collects data from your meter(s).
 If not, read and understand Elvaco manuals for installing, operating, or maintaining your CMe3100 Gateway.
 Installation and program procedures must be carried out and inspected by qualified personnel.
 Qualified personnel are those who, based on their training and experience, are capable of identifying risks and avoiding potential hazards when working with this product.

 Step 1: Register your gateway and data points with Wattics

 One of our tech support representatives will register your CMe3100 gateway, will set up your monthly subscription fee, and will give you access to the Wattics dashboard.
 You will also receive username and password to use when setting up the gateway to send log files to the Wattics FTP server.